FeynmanZhou/notation-integration-with-ACR-and-AKV/sign-with-akv.md

 - `ACR_PASSWORD`: the password to log in to the ACR where your artifact will be released
 - `AZURE_CREDENTIALS`: the credential to AKV where your key pair is stored

-### Create service principal and generate `AZURE_CREDENTIALS`
+### Create service principal and generate Azure credential

-- Execute the following command to generate Azure credentials.
+- Execute the following command to create the service principal and generate Azure credentials.

 ```
 # login using your own account